MicrosoftDocs/azure-aks-docs/articles/aks/edge-zones.md

     "edgeZoneName": {
       "type": "String",
       "metadata": {
-        "description": "The name of the Edge Zone"
+        "description": "The name of the Azure Extended Zone" }
-      }
     },
     "dnsPrefix": {